Chidiemeh184/TrustCare-Health-Systems-IAM-Project/step-a-domain-structure/README.md

 ---
 ### 🧠 Key Takeaways
-1. We have setup the first Domain Controller inside the trustcare.corp by creating a new forest
+1. I setup the first Domain Controller inside the trustcare.corp by creating a new forest
 2. The forest relies on DNS to locate resources on the network.
 The naming system also helps Active Directory
-3. We can add to existing DC in forest when we setup additional regional DC's Eg Nashville, Chicago, Denver etc
+3. I can add to existing DC in forest when I setup additional regional DC's Eg Nashville, Chicago, Denver etc
 4. Two temporary child DC will be setup under trustcare.corp for phased migration
 5. This will be done using the option "add a new domain to an existing forest"
-6. Under the tustcare.corp, from step 5, we can have 2 child domain for the aquisition - hmi.trustcare.corp and sphealth.trustcare.corp
+6. Under the tustcare.corp, from step 5, I can have 2 child domain for the aquisition - hmi.trustcare.corp and sphealth.trustcare.corp
 7. Global Catalog is light DC like phonebook to look up resources based on special attributes
 8. The term "Active Directory" also referes to the other services & tool like ADFS, ADCS and ADRMS